-We can state the second result of this article :
+Now we can state the second result of this article:

-\begin{theo} Let $x \in \h{X}$ be an ideal point in the smooth projective model of $X$ a geometric component of the character variety, and assume that an associated incompressible surface $\Sigma$ is a union of parallel homeomorphic copies $\Si_i$ such that $M \setminus \Si_i$ is a (union of) handlebodie(s).
-If the curve $\g = \partial \Sigma \in \pi_1(M)$ has eigenvalues equal to 1, then the torsion function $\tor(M)$ has a pole at $x$. \end{theo} We deduce the following corollary : \begin{cor} Let $M$ be a hyperbolic manifold and $X$ be a geometric component of its $\Sldeux(\mC)$ character variety.
-Assume that an ideal point of the smooth projective model $\bar{X}$ of $X$ detects an incompressible surface which is connected or union of parallel free copies, and such that the eigenvalue of its boundary curve is 1.
+\begin{theo} Let $x \in \h{X}$ be an ideal point in the smooth projective model of a geometric component $X$ of the character variety.
+Assume that the associated incompressible surface $\Sigma$ is a union of parallel homeomorphic copies $\Si_i$ such that $M \setminus \Si_i$ is a (union of) handlebodie(s).
+If the residual representation $\brho_\Sigma$ is non-trivial, and $\Tr \brho_\Sigma([\partial \Sigma]) =2$, then the torsion function $\tor(M)$ has a pole at $x$. \end{theo} A surface whose complement in a manifold M is a (union of) handlebodies is called a free surface.
+We deduce the following corollary: \begin{cor} Let $M$ be a hyperbolic manifold and $X$ be a geometric component of its $\Sldeux(\mC)$ character variety.
+Assume that an ideal point of the smooth projective model $\hat{X}$ of $X$ detects an incompressible surface $\Sigma$ which is union of parallel free copies, such that the residual representation $\brho_\Sigma$ is non-trivial, and that $\Tr \brho_\Sigma([\partial \Sigma]) =2$.
 Then the torsion function is not constant on the component $X$. \end{cor}